Check if the current user is an administrator

 #Check if the current user is an administrator

-Windows exposes an API to query the information of the access token (GetTokenInformation).
-I've written a .NET library to use this API: Meziantou.Framework.Win32.AccessToken
+Windows provides an API to query access token information (GetTokenInformation).
+I have written a .NET library that wraps this API: Meziantou.Framework.Win32.AccessToken (NuGet package, GitHub)

 First, add the NuGet package to your project: